December 8-12, 2013

 Richard Elmore is the Gregory R. Anrig Professor of Educational Leadership at the Harvard Graduate School of Education.
 He is also the Director of the Consortium for Policy Research in Education—a group of universities engaged in research on state and local education policy, funded by the U.S. Department of Education.
 He is currently exploring how schools of different types and in different policy contexts develop a sense of accountability and a capacity to deliver high-quality instruction.
 Elmore has held positions with the Department of Health, Education and Welfare and the U.S. Office of Education as well as several government advisory positions at the city, state and national levels.

-Lee Teitel is Lecturer on Education for the Harvard Graduate School of Education and Senior Associate for the Executive Education Leadership Program (ExEL) at Harvard University.
+Lee Teitel is Lecturer on Education and Director of the School Leadership Program at the Harvard Graduate School of Education and Senior Associate for the Executive Education Leadership Program (ExEl) at Harvard University.
 Teitel was the founding director of ExEl, a program that focuses on bringing high-quality teaching and learning to scale in urban and high-need districts and works with state commissioners of education and school superintendents, along with their leadership teams and key stakeholders.
 Teitel has also worked extensively on leadership development with principals and school superintendents, collaborating to set up superintendent networks in Massachusetts and Ohio, and co-facilitating instructional rounds networks with superintendents and other school leaders in Connecticut, Ohio and Iowa.

 Hotel accommodations are made available to participants at a reduced rate.
 Detailed program information and accommodation options will be provided to all admitted participants.
 The Harvard Graduate School of Education is not responsible for non-refundable travel arrangements or other planning expenses incurred.
 We recommend that you not make lodging and travel arrangements until you are admitted to the program.